vfmd/vfmd-spec/spec/for_implementers.md

 ### atx-style header

-An atx-style header can be formed from a single _line_ that starts with a `#` character.
+The  _block-element line sequence_ for an atx-style header shall have a single line that starts with a `#` character.

-The _line_ that constitutes the atx-style header shall match one of the following regular expression patterns:
+The single _line_ in the _block-element line sequence_ shall match one of the following regular expression patterns:

  1. With header text: `/^(#+)(.*[^#])#*$/`